Lithuania seeks to heal Soviet trauma after 30 years of freedom - France 24

 "For me, it was very important that now I have a grave where I can come."

-Lithuania's departure from the USSR on March 11, 1990 triggered a year of turmoil that led to the collapse of the Soviet Union in December 1991, a move that heralded the end of the Cold War.

-While Lithuanians have since enjoyed impressive economic growth -- notably after joining EU and NATO in 2004 -- the Baltic nation of 2.8 million people also struggles with some of Europe's highest rates of suicide, alcoholism and emigration.
+But the Baltic nation of 2.8 million people struggles with some of Europe's highest rates of suicide, alcoholism and emigration.

 Some critics blame persistent poverty and high levels of income inequality for these social ills, but others insist they are also symptoms of intergenerational trauma rooted in the undigested past.